Waste management solutions

 Waste management solutions implementations

-Sensoneo Smart Waste Management by SENSONEO implemented by Operator ICT in Prague (Czech Republic) in 2019
+Sensoneo Smart Waste Management by SENSONEO implemented by Operator ICT in Prague (Czechia) in 2019

 Sensoneo Smart Waste Management by SENSONEO implemented by Bratislava city in Bratislava (Slovakia) in 2021